 Remember that you must also take state fair employment laws into account.
-Sometimes state laws provide more protection for employees
+Sometimes state laws provide more protection for employees.

 Think about the employee records you keep and how they could help support a decision to fire an employee.

 Other legitimate grounds for dismissal are poor attendance and chronic lateness.
-You cannot run a business when employees are constantly late or absent, and the laws and the courts recognize this fact.
+You cannot run a business when employees are regularly late or absent, and the laws and the courts recognize this fact.
 Here are some important points about attendance and termination:

 - Make sure all employees understand the company’s policies and procedures concerning attendance and lateness.
 Firing an employee who didn’t understand the rules would raise an issue of fairness.

 - Distinguish between excused absences with notice and unexcused absences where the employee simply fails to show up for work without notice.